gekkoe/sorted/README.md

 interview.
 * I'll be coding the project in Emacs with Spacemacs, but it should open and build fine in any other properly configured Clojure development environment.

+### Coding Standards
+I will be using some [fairly standard Clojure conventions](https://web.archive.org/web/20181116030946/http://dev.clojure.org/display/community/Library+Coding+Standards) such as the ones outlined in this archived post on the Clojure developers blog.